 In the examples above we used, perhaps the simplest form of per category statistic, the summation.
-Extending the model to deal with virtually any other per-category function is quite simple and the cade to do this is available as the applyByCategory function.
+Extending the model to deal with virtually any other per-category function is quite simple and support for doing this is available with the (very simple) applyByCategory function.

-''' byCmeds = applyByCategory(tobs$statistic, AmER2, FUN = median) byCrankTest = applyByCategory(tobs$statistic, AmER2, FUN = wilcox.test) ranS = sapply(byCrankTest, function(x) x$statistic) ranpv = sapply(byCrankTest, function(x) x$p.value) '''
+'''

+med = applyByCategory(tobs$statistic, AmER2, FUN=median)

+wt = applyByCategory(tobs$statistic, AmER2,

++ FUN = function(x) with(wilcox.test(x), c(statistic, p=p.value)))

+head(t(wt[,order(wt[2,])]))

+'''